According to Cornell University Law School, there aren’t any laws in the US prohibiting cannibalism (the nonconsensual consumption of people).

 Adventure vicariously as:

-- Spud Hilton (not Monty Python) finds the Holy Grail by accident.
+- Spud Hilton (not Monty Python) finds the Holy Grail by accident in Spain.

 - Meghan Ward squats, and then the toilet grunts back, in Goa.